ALTIBASE/Documents/Manuals/Altibase_7.1/eng/JDBC User's Manual.md

 #### Version Compatibility

-The Altibase 7.1 JDBC driver is a Type 4 pure Java JDBC driver, which conforms to the JDBC 3.0 specification and operates normally on JDK 1.5. or higher.
+The Altibase 7.1 JDBC driver is a Type 4 pure Java JDBC driver, which conforms to the JDBC 3.0 specification and operates normally on JDK 1.5. or later.

 #### Checking the JDBC Driver Version